Margaret Whitlam: Honours

 Whitlam was appointed an Officer of the Order of Australia in 1983 for services to the community.
 In 1995 she was awarded an honorary degree of Doctor of Letters by the University of New England and, in 1997, became one of the one hundred Australian National Living Treasures.
 In 2001 she received a Centenary Medal "For outstanding service to Australian society and to the Australian community".
 In 2007 she and her husband were made national life members of the Australian Labor Party.

 Published works

 Death and funeral

 Whitlam died in a Sydney hospital on 17 March 2012, following a fall.
 The Whitlam family declined an offer from the Australian Government for a state funeral.

 A memorial service was held in St James' Church, Sydney on 23 March 2012.
-The Rev Andrew Sempell gave the sermon, taking love as his theme, using readings from Isaiah 43:1–5 & 1 Corinthians 13.
+The Rev Andrew Sempell gave the sermon, taking love as his theme, using readings from Isaiah 43:1–5 and 1 Corinthians 13.
 He said: "Margaret Whitlam was indeed a gifted and talented person who used her abilities for the benefit of others, and we celebrate that."
 The service was attended by her widower Gough Whitlam, Prime Minister Julia Gillard, former Prime Ministers Malcolm Fraser, Bob Hawke, Paul Keating and Kevin Rudd, as well as other present and past politicians.